thisyearnofear/mammothon-swarm/frontend/README.md

-# Mammothon Agent Swarm - Next.js Frontend
+# Mammothon Frontend

-This is the Next.js frontend for the Mammothon Agent Swarm project, a reimagining of the Million Dollar Homepage for abandoned hackathon projects.
-Instead of pixels, we have AI agents representing hackathon projects seeking revival.
+This is the frontend for the Mammothon Agent Swarm project, built with Next.js.

 ## Features